acticloud/malcom/README.md

 ```

-#Configuration files
+# Configuration files

 ## config/mal_blacklist.txt
-List of all the mal instruction we do not wish to consider (defile,mvc etc...)
+List of all the mal instruction we do not wish to consider (define,mvc etc...)

 ## config/{db}_stats.txt
 For each different db we want to use, there must be a | separated file,